nordeck/matrix-neoboard/README.md

 We also provide a [HELM chart](./charts/).

-> Important:
+### Important notes

+**TURN server**

-> The collaboration features require you to configure TURN servers in your Homeserver.
+The collaboration features require you to configure TURN servers in your Homeserver.
-> It can work without them, but there is a high chance that it won't!
+It can work without them, but there is a high chance that it won't!
-> The official matrix.org homeserver will work; see for example how to configure them for [Synapse](https://matrix-org.github.io/synapse/latest/turn-howto.html).
+The official matrix.org homeserver will work; see for example how to configure them for [Synapse](https://matrix-org.github.io/synapse/latest/turn-howto.html).

+**Rate limiting settings**

+For a good NeoBoard experience we highly recommend to tweak the rate limiting settings as described in the [configuration](./docs/configuration.md#rate-limiting-settings).
+Otherwise users may get stuck in a state, where they need to confirm to re-send messages before NeoBoard resume to work normally after it ran into rate limiting.

 ## Verify the Container Images